GuillaumeEsclozas/neuro-lesion-cpp/README.md

 ## License

 Pipeline code is provided as is.
 The ONNX model and training data are subject to the BraTS 2020 challenge license terms.

+## Limits to this repo

+Tested on 5 BraTS 2020 **training** subjects to verify C++ pipeline correctness against the Python reference.
+For model performance on unseen data, see the validation results in `training/` (mean foreground Dice 0.7317 on the full validation set).